 Scope of Training:

 The formal biomedical science program of instruction is supplemented by other less formal means of instruction during the four year program.
 This serves to broaden the OMS resident's knowledge and to provide a practical end or clinical approach to much of the fundamental knowledge which has already or will be acquired.
 The resident attends and participates in regularly scheduled staff teaching conferences, lectures, seminars, specialty teaching conferences, literature reviews and other formal teaching sessions specified in the training schedule.
-Instruction periods are conducted in anesthesiology, surgical anatomy, general and oral pathology, pharmacology, biochemistry, physiology, microbiology, physical diagnosis, diagnostic clinical laboratory procedures, and the conduction of research.
-Portions of this training are conducted by or in close cooperation with the medical staff.
+Instruction periods are conducted in anesthesiology, surgical anatomy, general and oral pathology, pharmacology, physiology, microbiology, physical diagnosis, diagnostic clinical laboratory procedures, and the conduct of research.
+Portions of this training are in cooperation with the medical staff.
 Supplemental instruction afforded by professional training in other departments of the hospital is scheduled with planned programs or resident duties.- responsibilities and time, designed to reach a well-defined objective.
 The logical coordination of the oral and maxillofacial surgical treatment with other dental and medical treatment programs, consistent with optimum treatment and care to the patient, is emphasized.
 The clinical application of basic sciences is included in the format of lectures, seminars, discussion periods, clinical conferences and teaching sessions conducted by the OMS staff and by other members of the hospital staff.
 Maximum resident participation in the presentation of formalized discussion and lectures is emphasized.

 The OMS Residency Training Program conducted is composed of combined clinical and hospital experiences, closely integrated with an intensive study of the biomedical sciences.
 Instruction, training and experience provided include: